 Physical vs. Chemical sunscreens

 Confused by what sunscreen to buy?
 You're not alone.
-Gundersen dermatologist April Farrell, MD, offers this helpful overview.
+Gundersen dermatologist April Farrell, MD, says knowing what to look for in a sunscreen can make this task much easier.
+She offers this helpful overview.

 Physical or mineral sunscreen (sunblock)

 Ingredients such as zinc oxide and titanium dioxide protect your skin by deflecting or blocking the sun's rays.